Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “Nadir,” Amya says softly.

 Mael’s dark eyebrow raises, and it’s obvious he wants to comment, but he bites his tongue while Nadir binds my wrists to the bedpost with more ribbons of colorful magic.
-If my primary goal wasn’t to rip out his heart and feed it to those dogs, I might admit his power is rather beautiful.
+If my primary goal wasn’t to rip out his heart and feed it to those dogs, I might admit his power was rather beautiful.

 When he’s satisfied, he steps back, folding his muscular arms across his chest with a smug smile.
 He wears his usual uniform of a fitted black shirt and pants, everything tailored to his body with irritating perfection.